-Compliance Requirements - Upon receipt of a complete request from a lender, received not earlier than day 60 and no later than day 120 of delinquency, a guaranty agency shall engage in default aversion activities designed to prevent the default by a borrower.
-Default aversion activities are activities of a guaranty agency that are directly related to providing collection assistance to the lender on a delinquent loan prior to the loan being legally in a default status.
+Compliance Requirements - Upon receipt of a complete request from a lender, received no earlier than day 60 and no later than day 120 of delinquency, a guaranty agency shall engage in default aversion activities designed to prevent the default by a borrower.
+Default aversion activities are activities of a guaranty agency that are directly related to providing collection assistance to the lender on a delinquent loan prior to the loan being legally in a default status (34 CFR section 682.404(a)(2)(ii)).
 In consideration of such efforts, the guaranty agency receives a default aversion fee (34 CFR section 682.404(k)).

-Calculating the Fee - In general, a guaranty agency may transfer a default aversion fee from its Federal Fund to its Operating Fund based on 1 percent of the total unpaid principal and accrued interest owed on loans on which the lender requests default aversion assistance.
+Calculating the Fee - A guaranty agency may transfer a default aversion fee from its Federal Fund to its Operating Fund equal to 1 percent of the total unpaid principal and accrued interest owed on loans on which the lender requests default aversion assistance.
 However, if a loan on which the guaranty agency has received the default aversion fee is subsequently paid as a default claim, the guaranty agency must rebate funds to the Federal Fund by deducting the rebate funds from the default aversion fee calculation.
 The fees may be transferred from the Federal Fund to the Operating Fund no more frequently than monthly and may not be paid more than once on any loan (34 CFR section 682.404(k)).